 In 1999, my father, Dr. Mark Gladnick, asked me whether he needed to put his practice on “The Internet.”
 We launched his first dental website a month or two later, and it worked well for a long time.

 When my dad called me to see if these bids were reasonable, I was rather shocked at the pricing he was being quoted.
-It seemed outrageous to receive quotes approaching $35k for just a website – this wasn’t even taking SEO or PPC marketing into account!
+It seemed outrageous to receive quotes approaching $35k for just a website – and this wasn’t even taking SEO or PPC marketing into account!

 I decided to rebuild his website for free out of a sense of familial obligation, although what I thought would be a nice favor for my Dad was about to become a bigger project.

 Almost immediately after starting development on my father’s new dental website, two of my uncles (also dentists) got wind of this and asked if I could make them dental websites, too.

 After all, this would save me the time of creating three different websites from scratch, and they all had similar needs.
 We could customize each dental website with unique text, pictures, and so forth, but under the surface, everything would run on the same code.

-At this point, a few friends of my uncles’, who were also dentists, began approaching me, asking me if I could help them too.
+At this point, a few of my uncles’ friends, who were also dentists, began approaching me, asking me if I could help them, too.
 It seemed like I had a budding business on my hands.

 A handful of dentists wasn’t enough to make me quit my day job, but it certainly made me think about it.
 Over the next couple of years, our customers referred friends who referred their friends, and we grew organically and steadily from online traffic or referrals from other websites and online dental communities who discovered us.